ozzysmithjones/ozzysmithjones.github.io/Articles/ErrorHandling.md

 ```
 result<file> open_file(file_name) {
     // ... some code here for managing and opening the file.
-    // ASSERT macro has a second clause that says what to do if the assert fails (in this case, return error).
+    // ASSERT macro has a second clause that says what to do if the assert fails in release-mode (in this case, return error).
     ASSERT(file_exists, return error(), "file does not exist");
     return ok(file);
 }